tmakatos/qemu/docs/devel/vfio-user.rst

-This document does not yet describe any internal details of the server-side implementation, however QEMU's VFIO client implementation will have to be adapted according to this protocol in order to support VFIO-over-socket virtual devices.
+This document does not yet describe any internal details of the server-side implementation, however QEMU's VFIO client implementation will have to be adapted according to this protocol in order to support vfio-user virtual devices.

 VFIO